Safecast/safecastapi/README.md

 # Tests #

 All tests for this app use `rspec`, specifically rspec 2.
-The app has been configured to use `spork` for pre-loading the Rails environment and running tests in a forked process.
-The process for running the tests is:

-    spork
     rspec spec

-If you are offline, you can set the environment variable `CONNECTION_STATUS` to `offline`, eg:

-    CONNECTION_STATUS=offline spork

 You can also run an individual test this way: